globaleaks/whistleblowing-software/README.md

 # GlobaLeaks

-GlobaLeaks is an open source project aimed at create an open source whistleblowing platform.
+GlobaLeaks is an open source project aimed at create a whistleblowing platform.

 ## GlobaLeaks 0.1